Through co-marketing, you can achieve remarkable feats that would otherwise be impossible.

 - Secure speakers (one or more) from other companies that have a strong following and share their own company's target audience.

-- Coordinate with the speakers to create presentations that are high value to the target audience (a.k.a choose awesome topics).
+- Coordinate with the speakers to create presentations that are of high value to the target audience (a.k.a choose awesome topics).

 - Create and sell sponsorship opportunities for companies that also share a similar target audience.